Chapter 4: Ms. Thorin Alea

 “Okay.
 Lucas Giovanni,” Lucas’ furrowed his brows together, mouth gaping slightly.
 It was cute yet sexy.
 Thorin felt she won at that moment, it was obvious that he hated his second given name.
 “That was dreadful jest Thorin,” she smiled and shrugged.

 “Lucas, dinner with me tonight?”
 For Thorin’s defense, she’s drunk because of her pineapple juice.
-Or maybe she was just too elated in this moment.
+Or maybe she was just too elated at this moment.
 She could see Lucas’ dejected face, but he quickly covered it with an unreadable expression.

 “You had an 8 pm reservation tonight with Mr. Schmidt the Bentley man, Miss Montréal.”
 She could feel arrows and daggers comically shot her body.
 Lucas continued to clean up the mess they made, not meeting her gaze.